Close

 Not all pregnant ladies experience threatened abortion; however, one in every seven mothers-to-be run a risk of a threatened miscarriage within 20 weeks of gestation.

 Management of threatened abortion or threatened miscarriage is not simply a medical activity.
 The entire process can affect a mother emotionally and cause anxiety and stress during pregnancy.
-Talk to people who provide you with emotional support and don’t hesitate from undertaking therapy if required.
+Talk to people who provide you with emotional support, and don’t hesitate to undertake therapy if required.

 Also Read: